One of the most famous Florida train rides today is the Disney World Railroad located near Orlando with four steam locomotives.

 The Gold Coast Railroad Museum in Miami and the Florida Railroad Museum offer popular scenic train ride excursions, as well as a “hands on” experience to actually ride in the cab of a locomotive.

 Have you ever wanted to ride at the controls of a real locomotive?
 Well, the Gold Coast Railroad Museum is the place for you.
-It is located on 2,100 acres in southern Dade County on the former property of the Naval Air Station Richmond (NASR) - A WWII airship base).
-Offering classroom instruction as well as strict supervision on running an actual locomotive, you can make your dream come true.
-It is home to a inventory of some of the most prestigious rail cars and engines still in existence, including the Florida East Coast 4-6-0, #153 which ran to Key West until the hurricane of 1935 and the Presidential Pullman, Ferdinand Magellan, unique among Pullman railroad cars in that it is the only car ever custom built for the President of the United States in the 20th century.
+It is located on 2,100 acres in southern Dade County on the former property of the Naval Air Station Richmond (NASR) – A WWII airship base.
+The museum offers classroom instruction as well as strict supervision on running an actual locomotive to make your dream come true.
+It is home to a inventory of some of the most prestigious rail cars and engines still in existence, including the Florida East Coast 4-6-0, #153 which ran to Key West until the hurricane of 1935 and the Presidential Pullman Ferdinand Magellan, unique among Pullman railroad cars in that it is the only car ever custom built for the President of the United States in the 20th century.
 A 20 minute excursion train ride is also available.
-Directions.

-Henry M. Flagler was the developer of the Florida East Coast Railroad and luxury hotels on Florida's east coast, starting in 1885.
-With the completion of the "railroad that went to sea", the Florida Keys Overseas Railway in 1912, rail travel to Key West was now made possible.
-Admission to the Flagler Railroad museum is free to organized school groups from K through 12, with advance reservations.
+Henry M. Flagler was the developer of the Florida East Coast Railroad and luxury hotels on Florida’s east coast, starting in 1885.
+With the completion of the “railroad that went to sea”, the Florida Keys Overseas Railway opened in 1912 and rail travel to Key West was now made possible.
+Admission to the Flagler Museum is free to organized school groups from K through 12, with advance reservations.
 Flagler was inducted into the National Railroad Hall of Fame in 2010.
-Directions.
+Directions

 Rent a locomotive for an hour at the Florida Railroad Museum.
 After a brief instruction session, you can take the controls and run a locomotive with an engineer.
 Special services include train charters, entire car charters, cab rides and birthday specials.
 Weekend train rides are scheduled year round.
 Museum is the rolling stock with historical items on display.
 A twenty five minute, full size “Thomas the Tank Engine” train rides run on weekends.
 Directions.